jwplayer/npm-run-ws/README.md

   -V,  --verbose            Print the output of everything.
   -ip, --if-present         Only run the npm script if present on the workspace.
   -s,  --serial             Run the npm workspace script serially.
+  -q,  --quiet              Do not print anything when commands are being run.
   -ir, --include-root       Run the script on the root workspace as well.
-  -i,  --include [glob]     Run on workspaces that match this.
+  -i,  --include [name]     Run on workspaces that match this.
 Can pass more than one.
-  -e,  --exclude [glob]     Run on workspaces that do not match this.
+  -e,  --exclude [name]     Run on workspaces that do not match this.
 Can pass more than one -d,  --directory [dir]    Run in this project directory, defaults to cwd.
   --list-workspaces         list workspaces, separated by newlines, with relative directory.
   --dry-run                 Show the ui and commands of what would have been run, without running.